DUNE/p3s/promptproc/workflows/README.md

 # Workflow
 ## DAG
 A worfklow _template_ is called "DAG" for brevity.
-Indeed, is it a DAG.It does not contain references to concrete payloads and/or datasets.
+Indeed, is it a DAG but it does not contain references to concrete payloads and/or datasets.
 In the current version of p3s the name of the DAG is unique.
 Any change to the DAG content no matter how small requires creation of a new DAG under a different name, for sake of